D. Todd Williamson

 Archdiocese of Chicago

-Every fall, more than 200 leaders and directors of liturgy and worship at parishes, schools, and Catholic communities across the country meet for the Federation of Diocesan Liturgical Commission (FDLC) annual meeting.
+Every fall, more than 200 leaders and directors of liturgy and worship in dioceses across the country meet for the Federation of Diocesan Liturgical Commission (FDLC) annual meeting.
 Time and time again, CTU alum Todd Williamson, Director of the Office for Divine Worship for the archdiocese of Chicago, marvels at the number of fellow graduates he encounters at meetings like this one.
 “I’m struck by how many CTU grads there are, across the country in the role I’m in or a role similar to it.
 How many people across the country that were formed by CTU!
 CTU’s legacy and mission is being enacted all over the country in dioceses and parishes.”

 It was early on in Todd’s education at CTU that he found himself drawn to study of the liturgy.
 And mere “interest” has never been an adequate term for his engagement with the liturgy.
 “I really didn’t get ‘interested’ in liturgy—I fell in love with it.
 That came through the passion, scholarship, and the pastoral approach of the faculty of CTU.
 When you fall in love with liturgy, and you have that kind of leadership and instruction, then it gets into your bones.
 You’re imbued with it.”